 Dede’s inspiration stems from the urban landscape, and from the social and the personal questions it evokes.
 As he gathers stories and structures hidden within the ever-changing city streets, Dede examines and questions the man-made lifestyle people create for themselves, and reflects on absurd, paradoxical human existence.
 While visiting new places, a tension between Home and Away often rises and influences both his studio and outdoor pieces.

 Outdoor locations and found objects often serve as a point of departure for the pieces he creates.
 The techniques he later applies, such as assemblage, collage, painting, photography and installation, are chosen based on their ability to highlight the original sources of inspiration and the stories they carry.
 This essence is usually elaborated due to Dede’s tendency to work in ongoing series that allow him to expand and deepen his messages.
-Found wooden planks, newspapers, and cardboard alongside man-made leftovers, constitute Dede’s pool of materials.
+Wooden planks, newspapers and found cardboard, alongside man-made leftovers, constitute Dede’s pool of materials.
 These materials create tangible connections between his ideas and the setting in which he chooses to work.

 Dede’s works are always site-specific, both in the theoretical and the practical aspects: they facilitate a solid relationship between the concept that generates them, the specific location where they appear, and the materials and methods used to create them.